chrisw53/twitter-bot/README.md

 # What this is:
-A simple twitter bot that automatically retweets memes, engages in casual conversations and occasionally tweets sassy tweets @POTUS that can either run on a node server (WIP) or runs locally.
+A simple twitter bot that automatically retweets memes, engages in casual conversations and occasionally tweets sassy tweets @POTUS that either runs on a server or locally.

 # What you'll need:
 1. A twitter account